 If you look into the hills overlooking Barcelona, you may recognise a large building.
 When I first moved to the city, I was amazed and baffled as to what it was.

-Eventually, I found it was a cathedral that’s also home to a 19th-century amusement park!
+Eventually, I found it’s a cathedral that’s also home to a 19th-century amusement park!

 It’s worth visiting for the views of the city.
 As you can see from the photo, on a clear day, you get a fantastic view of Barcelona!
 Plus, you can ride on the big Ferris wheel if you want too!